cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

    - [System Overview](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview)  (compare content to https://in-toto.io/in-toto/README and current website About - create versions of increasing depth to address to specific audiences)
    - [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) (convert to alphabetized table)
    - [Workflow/Personas](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) (clearly identify user types and point to relevant doc sections)
-2. Create a high-level technical overview on the project home page suitable for evaluators (see Reader Roles).
+2. Create a high-level technical overview on the project home page suitable for evaluators (see [User Roles](#user-roles)).
 This might be one of the existing overviews, or can be adapted from them.
 3. Create an index or map to existing docs as a temporary guide, preparatory to moving that information into RTD and integrating it into a doc architecture.
 4. Encourage documentation contributions:
    - Add Documentation as a contribution area, clarify process.
 Contributor docs should: